Agile Reinforcement Learning through Separable Neural Architecture and Applications: Related Work

 A substantial body of work focuses on reducing the size of neural networks via pruning \citep{han2016deepcompression}, quantization \citep{jacob2017quantization}, or knowledge distillation \citep{hinton2015distillingknowledge}.
 However, these techniques generally operate as \emph{post hoc} optimization steps on over-parameterized models, primarily targeting inference latency rather than training efficiency.
 Similarly, factorized networks \citep{sainath2013low} and tensor decompositions \citep{novikov2015tensordecompose} reduce parameter counts by imposing low rank structures on weight matrices, but retain global connectivity.
 In contrast, SPAN targets \textit{intrinsic learning efficiency}, reducing the number of environment interactions required to learn a performant policy directly under fixed, low capacity constraints, without expensive pre-training or compression phases.
-Overall, SPAN is a different function approximation paradigm that achieves parameter and sample efficiency intrinsically.

-Recently, Kolmogorov Arnold Networks (KANs) \cite{liu2025kan} have emerged as a spline-based alternative to MLPs for reducing parameter counts while preserving expressive power.
-In offline reinforcement learning, KANs can match MLP performance with fewer parameters, but pure KAN architectures often underperform compared to hybrid KAN–MLP models and incur higher training costs \cite{guo2024kanoffline}.
-Similarly, KANs have been applied to online continuous control tasks \cite{kich2024kanonline}, reporting comparable performance to MLPs with reduced memory usage.
-However, this study highlighted a significant computational bottleneck: the dense evaluation of B-splines on every network edge resulted in training times approximately nine times slower than standard MLPs.
-Furthermore, performance stability varied significantly across tasks, with KANs underperforming against baselines.
+Recently, Kolmogorov-Arnold Networks (KANs) \citep{liu2025kan} have emerged as a spline-based alternative to MLPs for reducing parameter counts while preserving expressive power.
+In offline reinforcement learning, KANs can match MLP performance with fewer parameters, but pure KAN architectures often underperform compared to hybrid KAN--MLP models and incur higher training costs \citep{guo2024kanoffline}.
+Similarly, KANs have been applied to online continuous control tasks \citep{kich2024kan}, reporting comparable performance to MLPs with reduced memory usage.
+However, this study highlighted a significant computational bottleneck: the dense evaluation of B-splines on every network edge resulted in training times approximately nine times slower than standard MLPs, and performance stability varied significantly across tasks.